[?] Subscribe To This Site

 A crack team of hotshot salesmen used a fleet of planes for free rides as a very effective selling method.
 Sacks of flour were dropped over the lots that customers bought from the air!

-The Yacht Club was built with beach, pool, pier, and clubhouse.
+After several houses were built, the Yacht Club was constructed next, with beach, pool, pier, and clubhouse.
 It had a popular teen club and no adults were allowed unless accompanied by a child.

 To make the community even more desirable, the Rosens had a country club and golf course built, it was considered to be luxuriously appointed at the time.